The Street Trees project

-Have you ever wondered whether your town is leafier than your neighbours’?
-We all know that urban trees bring lots of benefits to our towns and cities, improving air quality, making us healthier and our towns prettier, but until now information hasn’t been available to see how your town has fared for trees - until now.
+Have you ever wondered whether your town is leafier than your neighbours?
+We all know that urban trees bring lots of benefits to our towns and cities, improving air quality, making us healthier and our towns prettier.
+But information hasn’t been available to see how your town has fared for trees - until now.

 When viewed from above, tree canopy cover is ‘the layer of leaves, branches, and tree stems that cover the ground’ (Treeconomics, 2017).
 This is a good measure as the area of canopy cover can be linked to the benefits provided by the trees.
 You can find the results and see how your town or city did at www.urbantreecover.org.

 In a newly released leaflet by the Urban Forestry and Woodland Advisory Committee Network, supported by partners including the Woodland Trust, you can find advice and suggestions on how to use this data to encourage your council to increase tree canopy cover.
 Take a look at www.forestry.gov.uk/fr/treecanopy.

 One of the suggestions is to raise the findings with your local councillor or tree officer.
 Consider asking if they are aware of the existing percentage of tree canopy cover and if there is already a tree canopy cover target in place.

 A recommended target for towns and cities is to achieve 20% tree canopy cover (15% in coastal towns) in an agreed, achievable timescale.

 Currently less than a quarter of our towns and cities meet this target, so there is plenty more work to be done to increase urban tree cover.

 Even in towns that already have a canopy cover of more than 20% there should still be ambitions to increase this and keep monitoring to ensure tree cover doesn’t reduce.

 Our street trees project encourages people to celebrate the trees on their streets and show the council that they are worth protecting.
 Find advice on how to celebrate your street trees, get your neighbours involved, or influence your council.